seratch/slack-cloudflare-workers/README.md

 To publish your Worker to the Internet, run `npm run deploy`
 ```

-And then, you can add "slack-cloudflare-workers" to the project:
+Next, you can integrate the slack-cloudflare-workers library to your project by following these steps:

 ```bash
 cd my-slack-app
 npm i slack-cloudflare-workers
 ```

-The project is now ready for coding.
-Open `src/index.ts` and modify the source code as below:
+With the project set up, it's time to dive into the code.
+Open `src/index.ts` and modify the source code as follows:

 ```typescript
 import { SlackApp, SlackAppEnv } from "slack-cloudflare-workers";